Apache 2 webserver or LightTPD on Linux or Windows host

 Familiarity with webserver directory structure and file types

-Familiarity with HTML4/5 and basic css
+Familiarity with HTML5 and CSS3

 Familiarity with .ini configuration files